Setting Up Your Own Self-Hosted NAS

 Setting up your NAS for success

-Make automation bite-sized.
+Keep automation small and obvious.
 Create snapshot schedules, retention policies and replication rules from day one.

 Practical steps I use:

-Verification: test restores weekly.
+Verification matters: test restores weekly.
 I restore a few random files from snapshots and test booting a container from the replicated host.
-Automation without periodic tests is just an illusion.
+Automation without restore tests is just hope with logging.

 Common pitfalls to avoid

-Overcomplicating early is the fastest route to failure.
+Overcomplicating early is the quickest way to make a mess.
 I see three repeated mistakes.

-1. Bad backups: relying on a single off-site sync without versioned snapshots.
-Replication should store history.
+- Bad backups: relying on a single off-site sync without versioned snapshots.
+Replication should keep history.

 Concrete example: a four-drive RAID-Z1 with 16 TB spindles can take days to resilver.
 If a second drive fails during that window, data loss follows.
 I prefer RAID-Z2 or two mirrored vdevs for large spindles.